imatix/openamq/java/readme.txt

-OpenAMQ/JMS
+OpenAMQ/JMS version 1.0b0

-Copyright 2007 iMatix Corporation
+Copyright 2008 iMatix Corporation
 For copying conditions, please see the file license.txt included with this distribution.